ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 - http://stattrek.com/chi-square-test/goodness-of-fit.aspx?Tutorial=AP
 -->

-____
-____
+_____

 ### Determining if two measured datasets came from the same distribution.

-*** You have two datasets of continuous data, and you assume that they are both drawn from gaussian distributions with the same variance, which is unknown to me.
-You want to determine if the two gaussian distributions have the same mean.***
+**You have two datasets of continuous data, and you assume that they are both drawn from gaussian distributions with the same variance, which is unknown to you.
+You want to determine if the two gaussian distributions have the same mean.**

 This can be solved by performing a statistical test by creating a test statistic that follows the t-distribution.